lsst-dm/dmtn-094/index.rst

 Application with Capability Token
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   TODO: Not clear how a user, in conjunction with the application, specifies the capabilties they
+.. todo:: `Not clear how a user, in conjunction with the application, specifies the capabilties they
-   need.
+    need.`

 .. figure:: /_static/Authentication_for_Application_with_data_request_using_capability_token.png